qarmin/czkawka/README.md

 - Multiplatform - works on Linux, Windows, macOS, FreeBSD and many more
 - Cache support - second and further scans should be much faster than the first one
 - CLI frontend - for easy automation
-- GUI frontend - uses GTK 4 framework and looks similar to FSlint
+- GUI frontend - uses GTK 4 or Slint frameworks
 - No spying - Czkawka does not have access to the Internet, nor does it collect any user information or statistics
 - Multilingual - support multiple languages like Polish, English or Italian
 - Multiple tools to use: